Complex deals involve high stakes, but many small-scale deals play out on other multiple fronts.

 Typically, managers have to orchestrate complex internal negotiations across individuals and departments in order to secure support and senior executive approval.
 They must also forge critical alliances and work out contracts with strategic partners.

-In this webinar, IMD Professor of Negotiation Sameh Abadir drew from decades of experience to show how to overcome decision-making biases, optimize resources and talents, and make proper concessions and trade-offs, amongst other skills.
+In this webinar, IMD Professor of Leadership and Negotiation Sameh Abadir drew from decades of experience to show how to overcome decision-making biases, optimize resources and talents, and make proper concessions and trade-offs, amongst other skills.

 Understanding motivations and giving up control